- Doctor of Education

 Although all graduate credit hours may be transferred from another accredited institution, a maximum of six hours will be counted toward the master’s degree and 15 for the doctoral degree at the discretion of the program director.
 The director or appropriate faculty member of the graduate program will evaluate the course(s) being proposed for transfer and make a determination of suitability.
 No course with a grade below a “B” will be considered for transfer.

-In master’s programs, special consideration for course substitution in the required course of study may be given to a candidate who has had special study and/or experience in a given subject area.
-The candidate may apply to the program director and submit a proposal demonstrating the need for course substitution based on prior background knowledge in the required course.
+In master’s programs, special consideration for course substitution in the required course of study may be given to a student who has had special study and/or experience in a given subject area.
+The student may apply to the program director and submit a proposal demonstrating the need for course substitution based on prior background knowledge in the required course.
 No credit will be given for the substituted course and a replacement course will be chosen.

-Candidates are required to provide satisfactory documentation of personal identification for off-site learning experiences required in many programs of graduate study at Lipscomb University.
+Students are required to provide satisfactory documentation of personal identification for off-site learning experiences required in many programs of graduate study at Lipscomb University.
 Failure to provide proper credentials will result in failure to complete the desired course of study.
 For complete policy, see section entitled Required Documentation for Off-Site Learning Experiences in the opening section of this catalog.

 Students are admitted to graduate courses in one of five categories: